-Query any number of fields in the cluster resource activity log using the ${\tt -filter}$ parameter.
+Query any number of fields in the cluster resource activity log using the -filter parameter.

-Table K-2 Cluster Resource Activity Log Fields
+Table J-2 Cluster Resource Activity Log Fields

 Field Description Use Case timestamp The time when the cluster resource activities were logged.
 Use this filter to query all the activities logged at a specific time.
 This is an alternative to - aftertime, -beforetime, and - duration command parameters. writer_process_id The ID of the process that is writing to the cluster resource activity log.
 Query only the activities spawned by a specific process. writer_process_name The name of the process that is writing to the cluster resource activity log.
 When you query a specific process, CRSCTL returns all the activities for a specific process. writer_user The name of the user who is writing to the cluster resource activity log.
 Query all the activities written by a specific user. writer_group The name of the group to which a user belongs who is writing to the cluster resource activity log.
+Query all the activities written by users belonging to a specific user group.

+Table J-2 (Cont.)
+Cluster Resource Activity Log Fields

-Query all the activities written by users belonging to a specific user group. writer_hostname The name of the host on which the cluster resource activity log is written.
+Field Description Use Case writer_hostname The name of the host on which the cluster resource activity log is written.
 Query all the activities written by a specific host. writer_clustername The name of the cluster on which the cluster resource activity log is written.
 Query all the activities written by a specific cluster. nls_product The product of the NLS message, for example, CRS, ORA, or srvm.
-Query all the activities that have a specific product name.

-Table K-2 (Cont.)
-Cluster Resource Activity Log Fields

-Field Description Use Case nls_facility The facility of the NLS message, for example, CRS or PROC.
+Query all the activities that have a specific product name. nls_facility The facility of the NLS message, for example, CRS or PROC.
 Query all the activities that have a specific facility name. nls_id The ID of the NLS message, for example 42008.
 Query all the activities that have a specific message ID. nls_field_count The number of fields in the NLS message.
 Query all the activities that correspond to NLS messages with more than, less than, or equal to nls_field_count command parameters. nls_field1 The first field of the NLS message.
 Query all the activities that match the first parameter of an NLS message. nls_field1_type The type of the first field in the NLS message.
 Query all the activities that match a specific type of the first parameter of an NLS message. nls_format The format of the NLS message, for example, Resource '%s' has been modified.
 Query all the activities that match a specific format of an NLS message. nls_message The entire NLS message that was written to the cluster resource activity log, for example, Resource 'ora.cvu' has been modified.
 Query all the activities that match a specific NLS message. actid The unique activity ID of every cluster activity log.
 Query all the activities that match a specific ID.
-Also, specify only partial actid and list all activities where the actid is a subset of the activity ID. is_planned Confirms if the activity is planned or not.
-For example, if a user issues the command crsctl stop crs on a node, then the stack stops and resources bounce.
-Running the crsctl stop crs command generates activities and logged in the calog.
-Since unplanned activities. this is a planned action, the is_planned field is set to true (1).
-Otherwise, the is_planned field is set to false (0). onbehalfof_user The name of the user on behalf of whom the cluster activity log is written.
-Query all the activities written on behalf of a specific user.
+Also, specify only partial actid and list all activities where the actid is a subset of the activity ID.

-Table K-2 (Cont.)
+Table J-2 (Cont.)
 Cluster Resource Activity Log Fields